OlivierMounicq/Book-Notes/Concurrency-dotnet/chapter1.md

     * inconvenience : the barista can when during a task
 * _concurrent programming_ : _it handles several operations at one time and does not require hardware support._ (running multiple tasks at the same time.) _Concurrency_ describes the ability to run several programs at the same time.
     * e.g : the barrista switches between the preparation of the coffee and preparing the milk.
-* _parallel programming_ : executinh multiples tasks simultaneously.
+* _parallel programming_ : executing multiples tasks simultaneously on several CPU.
 It achieves only in multicore devices.
 The goal is to maximize the use of all available computational resources.
     * e.g : one barrista prepares the coffee and another one prepares the milk
+* _multitasking_ : concurrently performs multiple threads from different processes.
+* _multithreading_ : extends the multitaskings concept for only one process.